Bishop Sutton: Church

-The Church of the Holy Trinity in Wick Road is the Anglican parish church.
-The building dates from 1848 and is a Grade II listed building.
+The Church of the Holy Trinity in Wick Road is the Church of England parish church.
+The building dates from 1848 and is a grade II listed building.
 During 2006 a grant of £64,000 was received from English Heritage to replace the roof of the church.

-The village also possesses a Methodist Chapel that dates in part from the 1780s and it is thought that John Wesley the founder of Methodism may have preached there.
+The village also has a Methodist chapel that dates in part from the 1780s, and it is thought that John Wesley (the founder of Methodism) may have preached there.

 The Elms

-The Elms on Sutton Hill Road is a detached house dating from the early 18th century which has Grade II listed building status.
+The Elms on Sutton Hill Road is a detached house dating from the early 18th century which has grade II listed building status.